 Hello, welcome to my website!

-I hope you’re not in ongoing pain but if you are, this website was created to provide a positive outlook for people who are experiencing chronic pain.
+I hope you’re not living with ongoing pain but if you are, this website was created to prevent people who are experiencing chronic pain from misdiagnosis.

 I couldn’t hold my mobile phone or a glass of water without triggering my nervous system.
 Yet, here I am… working part time, with very low pain levels and symptoms and a returned quality of life – I even founded My Health Story, a health tech platform to help people with chronic illness.